mainframecomputer/orchestra/docs/src/home.md

 # Introduction

-Orchestra is a lightweight and intuitive open-source framework for creating AI-driven task pipelines and multi-agent teams, centered around the concept of Tasks rather than conversation patterns.
+Orchestra is a lightweight open-source agentic framework for creating LLM-driven task pipelines and multi-agent teams, centered around the concept of Tasks rather than conversation patterns.

 ### Core Principles